gpdowney/Dawn-of-Somethings/src/slavery.md

 For the Romans, for example, all war prisoners were considered dead.
 Some lost their heads.
-Others lost their kin and community.
+Others lost kin and community.

 When a prisoner became a slave their social ties were severed.
-And they were prevented (as much as possible) from making new social connections.
+And they were prevented from making new social connections.

 Because they are dominated by the will of their master, slaves can't make promises.
 They cannot even make promises to themselves.
-Slaves are thus prevented from self-governance, and making the sort of social commitments that establish community.
+Slaves are thus prevented from self-governance and making the sort of social commitments that establish community.

 ## Slaves can be freed